- Delivered fresh

 -

-Always Fresh Never Frozen®
+Always Fresh, Never Frozen®

-Orders received before 9am are freshly prepared and shipped DPD for next day delivery.
-We serve the whole of the UK excluding Channel Islands, Northern Ireland, and some parts of Scotland.
+Orders received before 9am are freshly prepared and shipped via DPD for next-day delivery.
+We serve the whole of the UK, excluding the Channel Islands, Northern Ireland, and certain areas of Scotland.

 -